Injured in a Commercial Truck Accident in Houston or the Surrounding Area?

-Our Houston Truck Accident Lawyer Provides Protection for Texas Truck Accident Victims
+Our Houston Truck Accident Lawyer Represents Texas Truck Accident Victims

 Truck accidents are more likely to result in catastrophic injuries or deaths than car wrecks involving smaller vehicles.
 This is due to the size and weight of most commercial trucks.
 An 18-wheeler carrying a full cargo load can weigh up to 80,000 pounds.
 In an accident, passengers in smaller vehicles may sustain life-altering injuries that make it impossible to work or even enjoy life.
 Some passengers may lose their lives.